HtLord/ht-demo/README.md

 ---
 - Split liquibase by context for splitting mock data from database
 - Create seperated application to be able on different environment setups like dev, qa, staging, and prod.
+- Integrate with tracing system like `Jaeger` for making trace request easier.